-7.3 IO spec
+5.3 IO spec

-7.3.1 ALERT#
+5.3.1 ALERT#

-The ALERT# pin connects individually to the Bridge IC as shown in Fig.4.
-It is optional requirement that ASIC could assert this pin to low once the catastrophic failure happens.
+The ALERT# pin connects individually to the Bridge IC as shown in Fig.4 It is optional requirement that ASIC could assert this pin to low once the catastrophic failure happens.
 Noted that system will not trigger any interrupt event that powers off ASIC module based on this pin.

-7.3.2 SMBus
+5.3.2 SMBus

 Module shall be SMBus/I2C slave to the host with 7 bit address 0x6A which is defined in NVMe base command part.
 FRU information shall be stored in either an EEPROM on PCB or a on-chip memory in ASIC, at 8 bit address 0xA6.
 This bus shall support 100kHz, 400kHz and 1MHz mode.
-The ASIC could run at either 400kHz or 1MHz by default depends on system and module design.
+By default it shall run at highest speed that ASIC and EEPROM both can support.

-ASIC SMBus shall be active at the early boot phase so system BMC can access this interface without needing to wait for driver loading.
+ASIC SMBus shall be active at the early boot phase so syste can still access this interface once the boot hangs in the middle.

-7.3.3 UART
+5.3.3 UART

-We define 1.8V signaling level UART.
+FB defined 1.8V signaling level UART.
 Baud rate is 57600.
-Module shall have isolation circuit to this port to avoid current leakage once IC is not powered.
+Module shall buffer this interface to avoid current leakage once IC is not powered

-7.3.4 JTAG
+5.3.4 JTAG